CMSgov/dpc-static-site/common/docsV1.md

   openssl base64 -in snippet.txt.sig -out signature.sig
   ~~~

-**5. Paste the contents** of your verified public key signature (signature.txt file) into the ‘Public Key Signature’ field in your DPC Account.
+**5. Paste the contents** of your verified public key signature (signature.sig file) into the ‘Public Key Signature’ field in your DPC Account.

 **6. Click "Add Key"** to upload your public key.